-Turn the hi-beam and lo-beam on and off to make sure they work.
+Turn the high beam and low beam on and off to make sure they work.
 At the same time, check that the taillight and brake light work.
-Also, check the status/warning indicators (reverse, neutral, and hi-lo beam) on the handlebars when you start the ATV.
+Also, check the status/warning indicators (reverse, neutral, and highlow beam) on the handlebars when you start the ATV.
 Don't drive the ATV unless all systems are working.
 Check the ignition switch and emergency stop switch.

-- 1. Hi-beam
+- 1. High beam

-- 2. Lo-beam
+- 2. Low beam

-- 3. Taillight/brake light
+- Taillight/brake light

 - 4. Status/warning indicators

-- 5. Ignition switch
+- Ignition switch

 - 6. Emergency stop switch